pintoedu/kodexx-rotation30/README.md

 Be sure to update the playlist_name and new_playlist_name variables to match your own playlist names.
 Also, the redirect_URI should be defined (ex. your localhost)

-This is just a work in progress.
+This is a work in progress.
-New implementations witl come.
+New implementations will come.